Special-Operations-Brigade/SOB-Docs/tech/tech.md

 - Duration: 30 seconds

 The user is able to send out a signal in a short radius around them, causing nearby droids to flee away from the hacker for a short period of time.
 Once time is up, the droids will turn around and fight like normal.
-In the event the user fails the hack, TBD
+In the event the user fails the hack, The droids will learn the exact locations of the hacker and hunt them down.

 ### Droid Disrupt